 The Story of Charles Bukowski – The art of not giving a f*ck to success

 During the night when he would drink alone, he would hammer out his poetry on his old typewriter.
 He spent 30 years this way.
-When nobody took interest in Charles’s poetry a small publishing house offered him a contract.
+When nobody took an interest in Charles’s poetry, a small publishing house offered him a contract.

-- Play on the typewriter and starve.
-He chose to “Starve“.
+- Play on the typewriter or starve – he chose to Starve.

-Within 3 weeks he wrote his first novel called “Post Office” that he “Dedicated to Nobody“.
-Yes, he actually wrote this on the dedication page.
+Within three weeks, he wrote his first novel called “Post Office” that he “Dedicated to Nobody“.
+Yes, he wrote this on the dedication page.

 Bukowski made it as a novelist and poet.
-He published 6 novels and hundreds of poems, selling over 2 Million+ copies of his books.
+He published six novels and hundreds of poems, selling over 2 Million+ copies of his books.
 His popularity defied everyone’s expectations, particularly his own.